tokenized/docs/protocol-referendum.md

             <td class="g10">AssetID</td>
             <td class="g10">32</td>
             <td class="g10">apm2qsznhks23z8d83u41s8019hyri3i</td>
             <td class="g10"><abbr title="Randomly generated base58 string.
 Each Asset ID should be unique.
 However, an Asset ID is always linked to a Contract that is identified by the public address of the Contract wallet.
 The Asset Type can be the leading bytes - a convention - to make it easy to identify that it is a token by humans.">Randomly generated base58 string.
 Each Asset ID should be unique.
-Ho ...
-Hover for more</abbr></td>
+However, an Asset ID i ...</abbr></td>
             <td class="g10">string</td>
             <td class="g10"></td>
         </tr>